naman07gaur/create-aws-vpc-infrastructure-using-terraform/README.md

 ## Outputs:

 * The DNS name of the ALB is outputted, providing a single point of access to the web servers.

+# Result

+Each EC2 instance is configured with a user data script(userdata.sh & userdata1.sh) that sets up the web server.when we click on the DNS Endpoint from the ALB it will show basic HTML page which is written in user data script.On refreshing the page again and again we can see the load distributed to diffrent instances in the  target group by the ALB.